MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/resources/dynamics_microsoft_automation_file.md

 |defaultProfileID|string|Id of the defaultProfile.|
 |assignToAllNewUsers|boolean|If true, all new users are assigned to userGroup|

-## Relationships / Navigtion properties
+## Relationships / Navigation properties

 None